Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/marketo-form/index.md

 Allows you to write custom JavaScript to configure the form behavior, will have access to a variable 'form'

 ![Marketo Form Component Advanced Tab](images/Advanced-Tab.png)

+### Cloud Config Location

+Note, for the Market forms to load, the Market cloud config must exist in the Cloud Config that the page the Embeddable Market form component points to.
+For example, if page with the Embeddable Market component has a Cloud Config set to `/conf/wknd`, then the Market cloud config must exists under `/conf/wknd/settings/cloudconfigs` and not `/conf/global/settings/cloudconfigs`.